 3) Book your session

-Now it’s time to contact your meditation teacher (me) and book your session.
+Now it’s time to contact your meditation teacher and book your session.

 4) Setting up the session

-Depending on the size of the group, setting up the meditation session could take some time.
+Depending on the size of the group, setting up your workplace meditation session could take some time.

-Once you have decided on a day and time for your session, and booked the session with the facilitator, it’s time to send out notifications to all participants.
+Once you have decided on a day and time for your session, and booked the session with the facilitator, it’s time to send out notifications to employees, beginning with executives.

 You’ll want to give participants plenty of time to prepare.
 So, notify them at least a few days in advance.
 Then, on the day of the session, send out a reminder one hour before the session.